Mixed signals for N.Korean leader's sister as Kim seeks to cement power | Politics

 Mixed signals for N.Korean leader's sister as Kim seeks to cement power

-The name of North Korean leader Kim Jong Un's sister was missing from a new list of the ruling Workers' Party's powerful politburo, according to state media KCNA on Monday, sending mixed signals about her status after years of increasing clout.
-The party held elections on Sunday for its Central Committee during its ongoing multi-year congress which maps out diplomatic, military and economic policy goals over the next five years.
+The name of North Korean leader Kim Jong Un's sister was missing from a new list of the ruling Workers' Party's politburo, according to state media on Monday, raising questions about her status after several years of increasing influence.
+The party held elections on Sunday for its Central Committee at a congress, which maps out diplomatic, military and economic policy goals over the next five years.

-Kim Yo Jong, Kim Jong Un's sister, remained a member of the Central Committee but was not included on its politburo list, KCNA showed, confounding widespread expectations from observers of the reclusive regime.
-The change came days after Kim Yo Jong took the leadership podium for the first time alongside 38 other executives as the congress kicked off.
+But the signals were mixed for observers of the reclusive regime.
+Her absence from the politburo list comes days after she took the leadership podium for the first time alongside 38 other party executives as the congress began.
 "It is too early to draw any conclusion about her status, as she is still a Central Committee member and there's a possibility that she has taken up other important posts," said Lim Eul-chul, a professor of North Korean studies at Kyungnam University in Seoul.
-'ONE-MAN RULE'

-The committee elected Kim Jong Un general secretary of the party, taking over the title from his late father in a largely symbolic move seen aimed at further cementing his power.
-The congress "fully approved" a proposal for promoting Kim to the position, KCNA said, calling it "head of the revolution and centre of guidance and unity."
+Kim Yo Jong's influence has grown dramatically in recent years.
+As she emerged as a political figure, she appeared to be her brother's personal secretary.
+She later acted as his special envoy to South Korea and a deputy director of a party department overseeing personnel and organisational affairs.

+Michael Madden, a North Korea leadership expert at the U.S.-based Stimson Center, said Kim Yo Jong enjoyed the highest degree of influence on policy deliberations and decisions regardless of whether she was on the politburo or not.
+"We have become accustomed to seeing her in a more public role, but Kim Yo Jong's political roots and her formative career experience are behind the scenes, not sitting on a platform listening to speeches," he said.

 Choe Son Hui, a vice foreign minister who was instrumental in preparing for a second, failed summit with U.S. President Donald Trump in 2019, was demoted.
 South Korean President Moon Jae-in pledged efforts to help engineer a breakthrough in stalled denuclearisation talks as U.S. President-elect Joe Biden prepares to take office.

-Kim has said he would expand diplomacy, but vowed on Friday to continue developing weapons including a "multi-warhead" intercontinental ballistic missiles (ICBMs), calling the United States "our biggest enemy."
+Kim has said he would expand diplomacy, but vowed on Friday to develop weapons including a "multi-warhead" intercontinental ballistic missiles, calling the United States "our biggest enemy".
 South Korea's military said it has detected signs North Korea held a military parade on Sunday night to mark the congress.
-In October, Pyongyang unveiled a new ICBM on a 11-axile transporter vehicle at a predawn parade.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)